HydroFriend/6289_one_page/Home.md

 | balloon     | ![](image/balloon224.jpg) | ![](legtv-out/resnet50/LEGTV_ResNetballoon.jpg)  |
 | bear        | ![](image/bear224.jpg)    | ![](legtv-out/resnet50/LEGTV_ResNetbear.jpg)     |
 | soccer      | ![](image/soccer224.jpg)  | ![](legtv-out/resnet50/LEGTV_ResNetsoccer.jpg)

+### What is LEG explainer?

+LEG is a statistical framework for saliency estimation for black-box computer vision models.
+You can find the paper [here](https://openaccess.thecvf.com/content/ICCV2021/papers/Luo_Statistically_Consistent_Saliency_Estimation_ICCV_2021_paper.pdf)

+There is also a new computationally efficient estimator (LEG-TV) proposed using graphical representations of data.